rhdhorchestrator/rhdhorchestrator.github.io/content/blog/installing-orchestrator-via-rhdh-chart.md

 ### Differences

 1. **Feature Trimming**
-   - Installing Orchestrator via the RHDH Helm Chart no longer installs by default all components that were previously bundled in the Orchestrator Go-based Operator.
+   - Installing Orchestrator via the RHDH Helm Chart no longer installs by default all components that were previously bundled in the Orchestrator Operator.
 Instead, deploying features like integration with Openshift-Gitops, Openshift-Pipelines, and software templates are handled by separate Helm Charts and are configured post-install.

 1. **Permissions**
    - Using Orchestrator no longer requires cluster-wide permissions, and can now operate fully within a single namespace.